-Our Annual Report, including financial statements audited by EY, our independent registered public accounting firm, and EY's report thereon, is available to our stockholders on the Internet as described in the Notice.
+Our Annual Report, including financial statements audited by Ernst & Young LLP, or EY, our independent registered public accounting firm, and EY's report thereon, is available to our stockholders on the Internet as described in the Notice.
 In addition, a copy of our Annual Report will be sent to any stockholder without charge (except for exhibits, if requested, for which a reasonable fee will be charged), upon written request to: Investor Relations, Simon Property Group, Inc., 225 West Washington Street, Indianapolis, Indiana 46204.
-Our Annual Report is also available and may be accessed free of charge at annual reports.simon.com.
+Our Form 10-K is also available and may be accessed free of charge at 10k.simon.com.

-STOCKHOLDER PROPOSALS AT OUR 2018 ANNUAL MEETING
+STOCKHOLDER PROPOSALS AT OUR 2017 ANNUAL MEETING